Turtle Patient 201: Ekaanlo, Adult Female Hawksbill

-Ekaanlo has kindly been adopted by Mariane Affonso Medeiros, and for Klaudia by her children, by Aleksandr, by Adam Pahal & Dominika Szewczyk, and by Andrea Hendrickx Infosys.
+Ekaanlo has kindly been adopted by Mariane Affonso Medeiros, for Klaudia by her children, by Aleksandr, by Adam Pahal & Dominika Szewczyk, and by Andrea Hendrickx Infosys.

 Ekaanlo was found floating and extremely quiet.
 As soon as she arrived at the Rescue Centre, we provided emergency treatment including fluid therapy.
 Her X-rays revealed a large amount of air in her body cavity – this is causing her buoyancy issues.

 We performed a procedure to remove some of the air and reduce the pressure on her lungs.
 The veterinary team will continue this procedure to keep removing air, and support her with fluids and medications.

 For now, her condition is quite critical, and we are trying to keep her as calm as possible.
 She hasn’t eaten since her arrival but we continue to tempt her in hopes she starts to feel better and eats.

 After the second procedure to drain trapped air, Ekaanlo started diving and eating.
 She is now resting on the bottom, avoiding people and diving with no effort.
 She is very close to being released and we are hoping to do a final round of blood-work and X-rays before clearing her.